 Ok, yes granted some people just have it from the start, but it can be developed as well.
 And therefore there is no reason to jump in the deep end of the lake before learning how to swim.
 So in addition to the advice about sticking with plants suited to your gardening experience, my other advice is to make a plan of what you want to be growing in the coming season, based realistically on your space availability, and a seasonal sowing, transplanting and harvesting plan.
 Make a list that is not overwhelmingly long, rather keep it specific and specialized.
 Then you will really have the chance to give your plants the time they need, and enjoy the process of learning through observation and doing what successes (and failures) you encounter along the way.

 To help you on your way, we at The Green Conspiracy decided to write up a short list of 15 easy and satisfying things to grow.
-This list below I believe is a real winner as it gives you a nice selection of my personal favourites that are a cornerstone of my yearly garden planner.
+This list below I believe is a real winner as it gives you a nice selection of my personal favourites that are a cornerstone of my yearly garden journal.
 They range from super easy to medium skilled, and I hope they give you a nice starting point for inspiration.